Assess what your true needs are

 An awareness campaign on the impacts of SUVs

-In Quebec, SUVs are twice as often involved in collisions with pedestrians than cars.
+- SUVs are twice as likely to be involved in collisions with pedestrians than cars

-Accidents caused by SUVs are also 28% more deadly for other drivers involved.
+- SUV collisions are 10% more frequent and 28% more deadly for other drivers

 Is it true that some SUVs don’t use much more gas than a car?On average, light-duty trucks, which include SUVs, burn 20% more fuel than cars and therefore emit more GHGs.
 There are a number of models that do consume less, but aside from the effects on the environment, SUVs have real impacts on the safety of other road users and on household debt levels.